kabarton62/cybersec-tools-II/sqli/exercise4.md

 The **--dbs** option will list all databases that the current user has permissions to read or modify.
 Enumerate all databases that the current user can access.

 **Capture a screenshot of the sqlmap results showing all databases that the current user can access.**

+### Challenge 4: Dump tables from a Database other than the Current Database

+The **--dump-all** option will dump all tables in all databases, but doing so includes the schema.
+This slow and may not have great value.
+There are times when tables in a specific database need to be dumped but there is no interest in dumping all tables from all databases.

+The **-D** option enumerates a specific database.
+When combined with the **--dump** option, the **-D** option is useful for dumping tables in a specific database.

+Dump the tables in the database **tikiwiki**.

+**Capture a screenshot of the tikiwiki table that reveals users and user login credentials.**